|

 muscles in that area.
 Your vet can show you the safe

-places to give injections, and you will save alot of
+places to give injections, and you will save a lot of

 money!